Revere, Massachusetts: History

+Revere may be most well known for its beach.
+In 1896, Revere Beach became the first public beach in the United States.

+On November 2, 1914, the Town of Revere held its final town meeting, as voters had chosen to become the City of Revere.
+Revere became a city with the inauguration of its first mayor, Arthur B. Curtis, on January 4, 1915.
+A detailed account of the occasion is given in The History of the Town of Revere as Compiled by Benjamin Shurtleff, 1937:"Selections were rendered by the Shubert Male Quartet.
+Mr. Theodore W. Gillette read an historical essay.
+Miss Anna George, a Beachmont school teacher, sang "The Sword of Bunker Hill," and George Arthur Sackett recited "The Midnight Ride of Paul Revere."
+This poem was previously recited when North Chelsea changed her name to Revere and then again, in 1899, at the dedication of the town hall.
+In the evening from 8.30 to 9, a reception to the Mayor was held, and then followed a grand ball and banquet.
+The grand march, headed by the Mayor, started at nine o'clock; and it was long toward two on Tuesday morning before the party broke up."On the morning of July 28, 2014, an EF2 tornado touched down in nearby Chelsea and intensified as it entered the city of Revere, causing major damage to many buildings, including the Revere City Hall.
+It was the first tornado to hit Suffolk County since the National Weather Service began keeping records in 1950.

+History of Immigration

 "In 1637 the Massachusetts General Court adopted an order that no person or town should receive or entertain a newcomer for more than three weeks without permission.
 In addition to the desire to keep their colony Puritan, they were also concerned with the immigration of paupers.
 In subsequent years a law was passed that restricted the immigration of 'lame, impotent, or infirmed persons.'
 Hardly any immigrants came to Massachusetts during the second half of the 17th century."

 English immigration came to a near-complete stop in 1642 as a result of the English Civil War, but was replaced with immigration from other European countries.

 In 1687, only 31 people lived in the settlements of Winnisimmit, Rumney Marsh, and Pullen Point.
 In 1739, when these settlements were separated from Boston and formed the Town of Chelsea, there were 10 homes in Winnisimmit (Chelsea), 26 in Rumney Marsh (Revere), and 4 homes in Pullen Point (Winthrop), with 267 inhabitants in total.
 This number quadrupled by 1837, at which time 1,201 people resided on the land.

 Rumney Marsh Burying Ground in Revere contains the graves of 16 formerly enslaved Black people; a plaque there lists their names, dates of death, and approximate ages.